-Rhode Island’s judicial system dates back to 1636.
-The Supreme Court is the highest court in the state and the court of last resort.
+The state's judicial system dates back to 1636.
+The Rhode Island Supreme Court is the highest court in the state and the court of last resort.
 Appeals from the Superior Courts, District Courts, Family Courts, and Workers’ Compensation courts are reviewed in the Supreme Court.
 There is no intermediate appellate court.
-RI Supreme Court hears all appeals cases.
+Instead the Supreme justices hear all appeals cases.

 Additionally, the Supreme Court also has supervisory and administrative duties.
 All lower courts report to the Supreme Court.
 There are five justices, and they meet en banc (meaning all five) to review cases the first full week of each month.
 The only exception to this is the summer months.
 They hear oral arguments and review briefs then form an opinion.
 Each case takes between four to six weeks to review before they make a decision.
 Only one judge per case writes the opinion.